-Details of our specific duties are published under St Bonaventure's Catholic Primary's equality statement and measurable objectives.
-These are available on our website http://www.st-bonaventures.bristol.sch.uk/web/equalities_statement_and_objectives/562483 bonaventures.bristol.sch.uk/storage/secure download/azExVHdYc04wV2xEUUxXbUQ yNjdGZz09)
+Details of our specific duties are published under St Bonaventure's Catholic Primary School's equality statement and measurable objectives.
+These are available on our website.

 We adhere to both the Bristol Equality Charter and Bristol Children's Charter with a view to contribute towards the One City Plan.